 Karen Soacha is a researcher at ICM-CSIC and part of the coordination team of Cos4Cloud; she also participates in the PANELFIT project.
 She studied an environmental engineer degree in Colombia, although she has always been passionate about biology.
 Her journey in sustainable development and environmental information systems started at the Colombian Ministry of Environment and, later on, two research institutes IDEAM and Humbodlt Institute.
 In particular, she worked at the Colombian Biodiversity Information System: SiB Colombia, coordinated by the same Institute.

 Currently, she is doing a PhD in Information and Knowledge Society.
 Her research focused on citizen science and governance.
-In Cos4Cloud, she coordinates the tasks related to putting in practice the Cos4Cloud services.
+In Cos4Cloud, she coordinates the tasks related to putting into practice the Cos4Cloud services.

 You have a pretty multidisciplinary profile.
 How did you end up working on citizen science projects?

 The ‘story’ began when I worked at SiB Colombia, a system that facilitates the publication of open biodiversity data by a wide range of organisations in Colombia, from inventories to biological collections.

 I came to realise how citizen science has been a valuable initiative to generate biodiversity data.
 Then, I started to facilitate the connection of citizen science platforms,such as Naturalista Colombia and eBird Colombia, with SiB Colombia, especially to think about how citizen science projects can influence policies.
 That was the topic of my master’s degree dissertation!Photo: Karen Soacha, ICM-CSIC & Cos4Cloud.

 Is there any specific project you participated in, in which you ‘fell in love ‘with citizen science?